DanAndersen/danandersen.github.io/_publications/2015-05-27-visual-computer.md

 ---
-title: "Virtual annotations of the surgical field through an augmented reality transparent display"
+title: "Virtual Annotations of the Surgical Field Through an Augmented Reality Transparent Display"

 collection: publications